 There are two broad routes available for eCommerce sellers looking to pimp their Shopify template:

-• Shopify theme customization: It’s possible to change various elements of your store’s pages using Shopify’s customization options.
+- Shopify theme customization: For a truly unique store experience, consider investing in a Shopify custom design that perfectly aligns with your brand identity.
+It’s possible to change various elements of your store’s pages using Shopify’s customization options.
 There are many ways to do this, including code-free pathways and other options that require coding.

 But the most important thing is that Shopify offers the tools to dive deep down into the theme development process and mold an experience that is uniquely yours.
 And that’s what most people love about the platform.